readwarn/Jumga/README.md

 * cd into Jumga folder i.e type in 'cd jumga' in the command terminal
 * cd into the server folder
 * create a .env file.
 You can use this command [touch .env]
-* Copy and paste your mongodb connection url and your flutterwave secret api keys as shown below.
+* Copy and paste your mongodb connection url and your flutterwave secret api keys.
+* Your .env file should look like this.
 ![Secret keys](https://github.com/readwarn/Jumga/blob/master/assets/keys.png)
 * run 'npm install'
 * run 'npm start'